anthonyman15/Mobile-Development-Math-Quiz/README.md

-When the student finishes the quiz by selecting the "**_finish_**" button at the final question page, the app display the test grade by using AnyChart gradle to create an interactive charts for the result.
+When the student finishes the quiz by selecting the "**_finish_**" button at the final question page, the app display the test grade by using AnyChart gradle to create an interactive charts for the result (credit to **ArsenyMalkov**, https://github.com/AnyChart/AnyChart-Android) .
 Also, the app will save the test result including the student entered details and data (student name, test date and grade).

 <img src=images/result.png width="20%">